kieled/aytch/README.md

 </p>

 <p align="center">AYTCH is a Python library for extracting information about YouTube channels.
-It uses web scraping techniques to retrieve data from YouTube's web pages without any API keys and limits.</p>
+It uses AIOHTTP library for best performance and concurrent fetching support.
+Library very lightweight (11KB) and return only extra nessesary information about any youtube channel.</p>

 ## :pencil2: Installation